RTT realization of quantum affine superalgebras and tensor products: Introduction

 On the other hand, Hernandez-Jimbo \cite{HJ} constructed similar oscillator representations of the upper Borel subalgebra $\mathfrak{B}_+$ of an arbitrary non-twisted quantum affine algebra.
-In their context, oscillator representations were realized as certain asymptotic limits of Kirillov-Reshetikhin modules over the quantum affine algebra, hence bearing the name {\it asymptotic representations}.
+In their context, oscillator representations were realized as certain asymptotic limits of Kirillov-Reshetikhin modules over the quantum affine algebra.
 The asymptotic construction enabled Frenkel-Hernandez \cite{FH} to give a representation theoretic interpretation of Baxter's $\textbf{T-Q}$ relations and to solve a conjecture of Frenkel-Reshetikhin on the spectra of quantum integrable systems \cite{FR}.

-Based on the above progress, it is natural to consider representation theory of the quantum affine superalgebra $U_q(\Gaff)$, and more specifically the quantum superalgebras related to centrally extended $\mathfrak{sl}(2,2)$.
-In the present paper, $U_q(\Gaff)$ is our main concern.

 We are motivated by the following question: can the oscillator representations related to the quantum affine superalgebra $U_q(\Gaff)$ in \cite{BT,Tsuboi} be realized as asymptotic limits of Kirillov-Reshetikhin modules in the spirit of Hernandez-Jimbo?